adamclerk/adamclerk.github.com/_posts/2013-02-26-nancy-with-make-and-mono.md

 make clean

 #delete packages & bin
-make clean all
+make cleanall
 {% endhighlight %}

 ### Things to Know
-The project is divided into 3 sections.
+The project is divided into 4 sections.

 - src
 - test